sander1095/openapi-code-generation-talk/api-client-generation-demo/README.md

 - See the `Prebuild` folder for win64 published apps.
 - Run `start-prebuild-projects.ps1` in the `Scripts` folder to start all the projects.
 - Open the Controllers project Swagger page: https://localhost:7135/swagger
-- Open the Controllers project Swagger page: https://localhost:7202/swagger
+- Open the Minimal API project Swagger page: https://localhost:7202/swagger

 ## Demo content